 The genealogy of the Say family is difficult, but charter evidence suggests that by 1155 the Say fee, as held by Helias Say, the grandson of the Domesday Picot, had disintegrated.
 So too had the barony of Burford and the two disintegrations seem inextricably linked.
 An answer seems to lie in what occurred next.

-Fact, Helias Say the royalist lord of Clun lost possession of Clun castle to a daughter who was married to an Angevin.
+Fact, Helias Say the royalist lord of Clun passed possession of Clun castle to a daughter who was married to an Angevin.

 Fact, Osbern Fitz Hugh lost possession of Presteigne castle before 1148 to Roger Port who may have been a Angevin (his relations with Earl Roger of Hereford do not seem to have been good).

-Fact, Osbern Fitz Hugh, on his death, granted Burford to Hugh the son of the royalist Helias Say who, according to two independent chronicles, battled against Earl Roger of Hereford before making a peace with him.
+Fact, Osbern Fitz Hugh, Burford passed to Hugh, Say the 'brother' of Osbern, who, according to two independent chronicles, battled against Earl Roger of Hereford (d.1155) before making a peace with him.

 Fact, Hugh Fitz Hugh Say's daughter, Margaret, inherited Richards Castle and not any of his relations who, like Richard Say, certainly held rights in the barony.

-Taken together this may suggest that there was a pact, or political agreement, drawn up between these three families in the maelstrom of changing allegiances which shook the reign of King Stephen.
+Taken together this may suggest that there was a pact, or political agreement, drawn up between these 3 families in the maelstrom of changing allegiances which shook the reign of King Stephen.

 In 1196 Rhys ap Gruffydd of Deheubarth attacked Radnor castle and destroyed it and the town.
 No sooner was the castle destroyed than Roger Mortimer of Wigmore (d.1214) and Hugh Say of Burford, drew up their forces 'in the valley near that town'.
 A great battle ensued and the Marchers were utterly defeated, with the alleged loss of some forty knights and an innumerable number of foot.
 However a study of the royal records at this time shows no losses at all amongst the known knightly followers of Mortimer, and the only death that can be suggested with any certainty in the Say lordship appears to be that of Hugh Say himself!
 By early 1197 it would seem that Hugh Fitz Hugh Say of Burford was dead and it seems possible that he either died at the battle or, as his death was not mentioned in the Welsh Chronicles, soon afterwards of his wounds.
 Around the same time it became obvious that another Helias Say had succeeded his father Hugh at Stokesay.